1992 Orange Bowl: Statistics

-NBC Control Room Fire
+NBC Control room fire

 During coverage of the final quarter, two power feeder cables that were originating coverage into NBC's main production truck accidentally caught itself on fire, forcing all 12 cameras and all NBC stations to knock off the air with an identification slide for 18 seconds.
 After the video portion returned, NBC was forced to switch to a scrambled Japanese feed of the game off of JOTX, with Japanese audio for 30 seconds before silencing their audio portions with a voiceover, "Ladies and Gentlemen, we are experiencing technical difficulties.
 Please stand by".
 A teletext was then shown afterwards, "Sorry for the inconvenience, we have been experiencing transmission difficulties due to atmospheric conditions".

-While the teletext remained on screen, NBC Sports announcers Gayle Gardner and Paul McGuire then returned back on air with an announcement before describing an action between both teams from NBC's studios in New York.
+While the teletext remained on screen, NBC Sports announcers Gayle Gardner and Paul Maguire then returned back on air with an announcement before describing an action between both teams from NBC's studios in New York.
 14 minutes later, Dick Enberg apologized to its viewers that a major power failure has knocked out their cameras.
 At that point, NBC was forced to borrow one camera from Japanese network JOTX for parts of the game.